killsking/CPGDN/README.md

 This code is for FPGDN (Exploring Fuzzy Priors From Multi-Mapping GAN for Robust Image Dehazing).

 You can find more details from 'https://ieeexplore.ieee.org/document/11192256'.
+I notice some mistakes, which are corrected in the clean PDF uploaded in this repository.

 The proposed method is heavily dependent on GPDN https://github.com/yangxy/GPEN.